- Computing Systems

 - Educational Materials

-The Keeneland Project is a five-year Track 2D cooperative agreement awarded by the National Science Foundation (NSF) in 2009 for the deployment of an innovative high performance computing system in order to bring emerging architectures to the open science community.
-The Georgia Institute of Technology (Georgia Tech) and its partners - Oak Ridge National Lab, University of Tennessee-Knoxville, and the National Institute for Computational Sciences - manage the facility, perform education and outreach activities for advanced architectures, develop and deploy software tools for this class of architecture to ensure productivity, and team with early adopters to map their applications to Keeneland architectures.
+History: The Keeneland Project was a five-year cooperative agreement awarded by the National Science Foundation (NSF) in 2009 for the deployment of an innovative high performance computing system in order to bring emerging architectures to the open science community.
+The Georgia Institute of Technology (Georgia Tech) and its partners - Oak Ridge National Lab, University of Tennessee-Knoxville, and the National Institute for Computational Sciences - managed the facility, performed education and outreach activities for advanced architectures, developed and deployed software tools for this emerging class of architectures to ensure productivity, and teamed with early adopters to map their applications to Keeneland architectures.

 In October of 2012, the Keeneland Full Scale (KFS) system was accepted by the NSF and went into production.
-KFS is a 264-node cluster based on HP SL250 servers.
-Each node has 32 GB of host memory, two Intel Sandy Bridge CPU’s, three NVIDIA M2090 GPUs, and a Mellanox FDR InfiniBand interconnect.
-The total peak double precision performance is ~615 TF.
-Each node has temporary storage (job duration), but Keeneland shares disk storage with the National Institute for Computational Science (NICS), so their storage policies are used.
+KFS was a 264-node cluster based on HP SL250 servers.
+Each node had 32 GB of host memory, two Intel Sandy Bridge CPU’s, three NVIDIA M2090 GPUs, and a Mellanox FDR InfiniBand interconnect.
+The total peak double precision performance was 615 TF.

 Please visit the following link for the Keeneland News: